|

 quantities or less frequently.
 You may decide to cook with your child

-let them help you with meals daily.
+let them help you on a daily basis with simple meals.
 By cooking with your child you are

 teaching them the importance and need for a healthy and balanced diet.